formkit/docs-content/inputs/datepicker.md

 ### Token formats

-Values can also be represented in any arbitrary format by using formatting tokens.
+Values can also be represented in any arbitrary format by using formatting tokens:

 ::Example
 ---